TuringIntern2018/TuringIntern2018.github.io/index.md

 # Airline data

-The data that we analyse in the following can be downloaded from http://stat-computing.org/dataexpo/2009/.
-The data contain records of all commericial flights within the USA,  from October 1987 to April 2008.
-The data can be downloaded as 22 separate csv files, each containing the data for one year.
+In the following, we analyse the airline dataset, publicly available for download from http://stat-computing.org/dataexpo/2009/.
+The data contains records of all commericial flights within the USA,  from October 1987 to April 2008.
+It can be downloaded as 22 separate csv files, each containing the data for one year.
 When unzipped, the files take up 12 GB.

-Each column in the csv files corresponds to one of the following covariates: `Year` comprised between 1987 and 2008, `Month`, `DayOfMonth`, `DayOfWeek` expressed as integers (for the days of the week, 1 is Monday), `DepTime` and `ArrTime` are the actual arrival and departure local times in the hhmm format, `CRSDepTime` and `CRSArrTime` are the scheduled arrival and departure local times in the hhmm format, `UniqueCarrier` is the unique carrier code, `FlightNum` the flight number, `TailNum` the plane tail number, `ActualElapsedTime` in minutes, `CRSElapsedTime` in minutes, `ArrDelay` arrival delay, in minutes, `DepDelay` departure delay, in minutes, `Origin` origin IATA airport code, `Dest` destination IATA airport code, `Distance` in miles.
+Each column in the csv files corresponds to one of the following covariates.
+For example:`Year` comprised between 1987 and 2008, `Month`, `DayOfMonth`, `DayOfWeek` expressed as integers (for the days of the week, 1 is Monday), `DepTime` and `ArrTime` the actual arrival and departure local times in the hhmm format, `CRSDepTime` and `CRSArrTime` the scheduled arrival and departure local times in the hhmm format, `UniqueCarrier` the unique carrier code, `FlightNum` the flight number, `TailNum` the plane tail number, `ActualElapsedTime` and `CRSElapsedTime` actual and expected flight time in minutes, `ArrDelay` arrival delay, in minutes, `DepDelay` departure delay, in minutes, `Origin` origin IATA airport code, `Dest` destination IATA airport code, `Distance` in miles.

+Using this information, we want to see if it is possible to predict whether a flight will be delayed or not, making use of the information available before the departure.

-In what follows, we binarise the `DepDelay` column, setting each value to `True` if the `DepDelay` is greater than zero, and False otherwise.
-We use this variable as our response, and
+Therefore, in what follows, we binarise the `DepDelay` column, setting each value to `True` if the `DepDelay` is greater than zero, and False otherwise.
+Using this variable as our response, we perform logistic regression on the other covariates.
+The goal is to be able to do out-of-sample prediction and identify which variables influence delays the most.

-There are also other variables that we do not take into consideration, since they cannot used to predict delays: `AirTime` in minutes, `TaxiIn`	taxi in time, in minutes, `TaxiOut`	taxi out time in minutes, `Cancelled` was the flight cancelled?, `CancellationCode`	reason for cancellation (A = carrier, B = weather, C = NAS, D = security), `Diverted` 1 = yes, 0 = no, `CarrierDelay` in minutes, `WeatherDelay` in minutes, `NASDelay`	in minutes, `SecurityDelay` in minutes, `LateAircraftDelay` in minutes.
+[comment]: <> (There are also other variables that we do not take into consideration, since they cannot used to predict delays: `AirTime` in minutes, `TaxiIn` taxi in time, in minutes, `TaxiOut` taxi out time in minutes, `Cancelled` was the flight cancelled?, `CancellationCode`	reason for cancellation (A = carrier, B = weather, C = NAS, D = security), `Diverted` 1 = yes, 0 = no, `CarrierDelay` in minutes, `WeatherDelay` in minutes, `NASDelay`	in minutes, `SecurityDelay` in minutes, `LateAircraftDelay` in minutes.)

 # Logistic regression with TensorFlow